Ever wondered what happens in my vocal coaching sessions?

 90 Minute Sessions

-The first 15 minutes is a chance for us to catch up, settle into things and talk about what has happened since our last session.
+The first 15 minutes is a chance for us to catch up.
+We can settle into things and talk about what has happened since our last session.

 I’m a massive fan of journaling and have a Singer’s Vocal Journal that I offer up to my students.